 With a bachelor’s degree, you’re far less likely to be unemployed than people with only a high school diploma.
-And you’re more likely to have a job that provides health and retirement benefits, giving you a better quality of life.
+And you’re more likely to have a better quality of life.
 College Board reports that having a college degree is associated with a healthier and more socially active lifestyle.
 Those with a bachelor’s degree are more likely to exercise, volunteer, and vote.

 So it’s no surprise that more people than ever are returning to complete their degrees.